Nightowl-w/xiaomi-bootloader-unlocking/README.md

    - Make sure you're signed into the same Mi Account that you'll use for unlocking.

 2. **Bind a phone number to your Mi Account**
-   - Go to [https://account.xiaomi.com](https://account.xiaomi.com) and check if your phone number is linked.
+   - Go to in Mi Account and check if your phone number is linked.
    - If not, add it.

 3. **Insert the SIM card**